Air-Money/air-money.github.io/quickstart.markdown

 **1. Developer Setup:**

-Get your developer credentials from the [DEGN Developer Dashboard](https://dash-devnet.air.fun/), then run:
+Get your developer credentials from the <a href="https://dash-devnet.air.fun/" target="_blank" rel="noopener">DEGN Developer Dashboard</a>, then run:

 ```bash
 airmoney-cli setup -u YOUR_WALLET_ADDRESS -k YOUR_API_KEY